Japan's Far East 7 Day Wild Winter Tour

 Day 3

-Explore Mt.
-Iozan and Lake Mashu, Akan–Mashu National Park
+Explore Lake Mashu, Akan–Mashu National Park

 Stay Ryokan at Yoroushi Onsen